See prime minister Theresa May’s response to Wes Streeting’s question on King George A&E at PMQs

 During the general election, Mr Hunt told the Recorder that he could not see the A&E closing “anytime soon”.

-There has been a cross party campaign in Redbridge to stop the closure, and Mr Streeting said this would continue through the autumn.
+There has been a cross party campaign in Redbridge to stop the closure, and Mr Streeting said this continue through the autumn.